How do I apply headings to my Microsoft Word doc?

 • Think of headings like using and building an outline.

 Dont love the way the default headings look?
-You change em’
+You can change em’

 Headings Navigation

-When I start to apply headings to a document I always like to start by opening the navigation pane and then selecting the headings tab.
-On windows, this can be opened by pressing CNTRL + F on the keyboard.
+When beginning to apply headings to a document, I first open the navigation pane, followed by selecting the headings tab.
+In Windows, this can be opened by pressing CNTRL + F on the keyboard.

 Open up the navigation pane